-Basically, you’ll be looking to hire unicorns: therapists who love marketing or the idea of marketing.
+Basically, you’ll be looking to hire unicorns: therapists who love marketing.

 Some of the traits they might have:

-- They want to be seen because they know that being seen will help them help more people
+- They want to be seen because they know that being seen will help them help more clients

 - Great listeners – they understand how to listen to their clients and use what they observe to message the value they bring and connect to others